danzayau/SimpleKZ/README.md

  * **Timer** - Obviously!
  * **Movement Styles** - Custom movement mechanics.
 Includes Legacy (KZTimer) and Competitive styles.
- * **Customisable Experience** - Plenty of options to provide the best possible experience for players.
+ * **Customisable Experience** - Tonnes of options to provide the best possible experience for players.
- * **Database Support** - Store player options, times and more using either a MySQL or SQLite database.
+ * **Database Support** - Store player times, options and more using either a MySQL or SQLite database.
  * Map bonus support, HUD, teleport menu, noclip, !goto, !measure and much, much more.

 ## Usage